clirdlf/dlie_knowledge_graph/docs/src/posts/06_annotation.md

 From there, you can

-1. Create a new NER project
+1. Create a new NER project - be sure to select **Sequence Labeling**
 2. Import your `.jsonl` file (generated in previous step)
 3. Start tagging!